 “Church and Mission.”
 Japan Harvest, Vol. 61, No. 4 (Spring 2010).
 Read it here.

-Book in process (tentative title): God’s Ecclesial Mission: Theological Perspectives on Cross-Cultural Church Planting.
+Book in process (proposed title, tentatively with Zondervan): God’s Ecclesial Mission: Theological Perspectives on Cross-Cultural Church Planting.

 Papers presented in other academic contexts—“Anthropological Themes in the Writings of Irenaeus Relevant to an Evangelical Theology of Religions” (1995).